Rila National Park

 Rila National Park (Национален парк „Рила“) is the largest national park in Bulgaria spanning an area of 810.46 km2 in the Rila mountain range in the south-west of the country.

 History

 It was established on 24 February 1992 to protect several ecosystems of national importance.
 Its altitude varies from 800 m near Blagoevgrad to 2925 m at Musala Peak, the highest summit in the Balkan Peninsula.
-There are 120 glacial lakes, including the prominent Seven Rila Lakes.
-Many rivers have their source in the national park, including the river that carries the most water entirely within the Balkans (the Maritsa river) and the longest river entirely within in Bulgaria (the Iskar river).
+The park has 120 glacial lakes, including the prominent Seven Rila Lakes.
+Many rivers have their source in the national park, including the river that carries the most water entirely within the Balkans (the Maritsa river) and the longest river entirely within Bulgaria (the Iskar river).

-The national park occupies territory from 4 of the 28 provinces of the country: Sofia, Kyustendil, Blagoevgrad and Pazardzhik.
+The national park occupies territory of 4 of the 28 provinces of the country: Sofia, Kyustendil, Blagoevgrad and Pazardzhik.
 It includes four nature reserves: Parangalitsa, Central Rila Reserve, Ibar and Skakavitsa.